SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 Every dollar you earn is either *spent* (which includes mandatory expenditures like taxes) or *saved*.

-What Sandy (and the Financial Samurai) attempted to do was rewrite the equation:
+What Tommy (and the Financial Samurai) attempted to do was rewrite the equation:

 > `income - expenses - savings = "cash flow"`